That means: Better Connectivity,Better Coverage, and Fewer Headaches

-Blueleaf tip:Don’t assume that you know about all your clients’ asset.
+Blueleaf tip:Don’t assume that you know about all your clients’ assets.
 One new Blueleaf Advisor called concerned that the system had an issue.
-It showed that one client had a net worth of $6M when the advisor know they had only $2M.
+It showed that one client had a net worth of $6M when the advisor knew they had only $2M.
 More research showed that $6M was correct.
 Within a year, the advisor was managing those assets.

-Advice on held-away assets is an extra service offering.
-You should be compensated for that service.
+Many advisors don’t bill on held-away assets because they don’t know how to.
+Advice on held-away assets is an extra service offering and you should be compensated for that service.
 Advising on held-away accounts involves research, recommendations, and often rebalancing instructions.

 “Getting organized” with their finances is a top goal of many prospects.
 Getting access to your prospects at the right time in the sales cycle is a powerful way to show value.
-It also lets your better assess their growth potential as a client.
+It also lets you better assess their growth potential as a client.

 It should be easy for you to invite prospects and for them to set themselves up.
-A good test is how many clients complete the set up.
+A good test is how many clients complete the setup.
 Ask for usage statistics to test this.

 9. All-in-one functionality

 The provider should include other vital systems such as a client portal, document management, invoicing, and reporting.
 These are relevant as your clients get a consistent and more straightforward user experience which means a reduced client learning curve and the elimination of many support calls.